Nominations are invited for vacant Council position each year and are ratified at the December AGM.

 The Vice-President is one of the more loosely defined Council offices.
 Vice-Presidents are normally long-serving Council members who have previously held one of the other offices.
 They have no formal portfolio or duties other than to deputize for the President if and when required, but are present on Council to provide independent input on all matters, backed up by experience arising from their long service.
 They are also expected to lead or at least participate in important subcommittees, particularly those tasked with making recommendations for the awards of grants.

 Together the Publicity Officer, Outreach Officer and Education Officer comprise the Public Engagement Group (PEG).
-These posts have responsibility for all the Palaeontological Association outreach activities.
-Currently they include organizing the Association’s presence at Lyme Regis Fossil Festival and the Yorkshire Fossil Festival, coordinating the Engagement Grants, answering relevant enquiries, and initiating other activities that promote and develop palaeontological outreach and education for the Association.
-The members of PEG work closely together and their roles often overlap, but responsibilities associated with the Education Officer post include leading the Association’s educational activities, e.g. delivering dedicated activities at schools’ days associated with fossil festivals and communication with ESTA.
-Members of PEG also work closely with the Diversity Group.
-The Education Officer may volunteer to sit on one or more of the Association sub-committees to review grants and awards.
+These posts have responsibility for the Palaeontological Association outreach activities.
+Currently they include organizing the Association’s presence at Lyme Regis Fossil Festival and the Yorkshire Fossil Festival, co-ordinating the Engagement Grants, answering relevant enquiries, and initiating other activities that promote and develop palaeontological outreach and education for the Association.
+The members of PEG work closely together and their roles often overlap; responsibilities particularly associated with the Publicity Officer post include leading the Association’s publicity and promotion via social media and other outlets.

 Newsletter Editor (three year term)